Installation

 Use this when you want the FAISS backend dependencies available.

-Even in this case, a database backend is still required for OMOP concept metadata and model registration.
+Even in this case, a database backend is still required for OMOP concept metadata access.

 Everything